tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 [^other-gvn]: TODO write about equivalence class GVN and dataflow based GVN
     see [paper](/assets/img/briggs-gvn.pdF) (PDF)

+For completeness' sake, in the diamond diagram, A dominates each of B and C, too.

 We can compute dominators a couple of ways[^compute-doms], but that's a little bit out of scope for this blog post.
 If we assume that we have dominator information available in our CFG, we can use that for global value numbering.